rain-on/pantheon/docs/Configuring-Pantheon/Networking.md

-description: Pantheon networking is about P2P discovery and communication between peers and access to the JSON RPC APIs
+description: Pantheon networking is about P2P discovery and communication between multicaster and access to the JSON RPC APIs
 <!--- END of page meta data -->

 # Networking

-Pantheon uses the network to find and connect to peers.
+Pantheon uses the network to find and connect to multicaster.

 ## Firewalls and Incoming Connections